alevroub/template-parts-example/notes.md

-- must have
+- should have
 	- different paths for files in development/production
+		- a setup for deploying with minified files

-- should have
+- could have
+	- websocket connection for live reloading
 	- simple LRU cache for 1-second microcaching

-- could have
 	- example using cookie sessions
-	- a build step (using rollup) might still be necessary for
-		- moving files
-		- compiling svelte/vue and replacing the server-side templating
+	- example using cors

 - won't have
 	- node.js